System Design Space

 Who the subject claims to be

-• The subject presents an identifier: email, phone number, employee number, or service account name.
+• The subject names an identifier: email, phone number, employee number, or service account name.
+That is an entry point, not proof.

 Authentication